 An auditioned program for the pre-professional and professional musician focusing on the skills of high-level interpretation of Baroque music.
-It is open to recorder players as well as violin, viola, cello, viola da gamba, traverso, oboe, bassoon, harpsichord and voice.
-Students work with well-known Baroque performers from around the US and abroad.
+It is open to recorder players as well as violin, viola, cello, viola da gamba, flute, oboe, bassoon, harpsichord and voice.
+Students work with well-known Baroque performers from the US and Europe.
 The bonds forged among students in this program can form the basis for lasting musical collaborations in future professional life.

 AEMF Recorder Faculty will include the Flanders Recorder Quartet.